m4r-sh/zilk/readme.md

 zilk is not feature-rich.
 Instead of learning new API's and syntax, it should feel like writing vanilla HTML, CSS, and JavaScript.
 No JSX, no DSL's: *just tagged template literals*.

-By separting handlers, styles, markup, and markdown into different exported functions, we can see all of the behavior in one file, while our build process can extract each export as needed.

 ## How it works

 zilk was designed in tandem with zilker.